jdittrich/userNeedResearchBook/text/allURBook.md

 ## Write a cheat sheet

 You should ensure that questions you prepare are still on your mind when doing the interview.
-A good way to ensure this is to taking a cheat sheet along.
+A good way to ensure this is to taking a cheat sheet (more formally also called »Interview Guide«) along.

 What goes into such a sheet?
 The biggest part will be **questions** which you created beforehand (take a look at [»What do you want to find out?«](#questiontopics)  for